ocean-tracking-network/node-manager-training/_episodes/07_deploy_metadata.md

 ### Verify rcvr_locations

 This cell will now complete the Quality Control checks of the rcvr_locations records contained in the entire schema.
 We are no longer only checking our newly-loaded records, but also each previously-loaded record for this schema/project.
+This will help catch historical errors.

 The output will have useful information:
 - Have all deployments been loaded from the raw table?
 Please note that instruments where a sentinel tag is deployed alone at a station will not be loaded to rcvr_locations, and so these will likely be flagged in this section for your review.